Skip to main content

 Over-the-counter hearing aids are meant for people with mild to moderate hearing loss.
 If you generally pick up on most sounds—but sometimes have a hard time following soft-spoken people or conversations—you likely have mild hearing loss.
 If you regularly strain to hear people who are speaking at a normal volume—especially in crowded or noisy places—you may have moderate hearing loss.

 Of course, judging your own hearing is subjective.
-You may have lost less or more than you think you have.
-That’s why it’s always a good idea to get your hearing checked by a professional before you spend any money.
+That’s why you need to get your hearing checked by a professional before you spend any money.
 Buying OTC hearing aids won’t help if your hearing loss is severe, no matter the type.
-And some models are better than others when it comes to things like your unique ear structure or whether you have tinnitus (ringing).
+If your hearing loss is more complex, ask your audiologist about the best prescription hearing aids for your hearing profile.

 3. What lifestyle factors should I consider?